Prepare to Apply (Applicant Guide)

 Notes:

-- Seniors must actively be involved in the project’s development or implementation.
-Refer to the definition of “active participation” in the glossary which can be found on the “What this Program Offers” section
+- Seniors must actively be involved in the project's development or implementation.
+Refer to the definition of active participation

 - It is not enough that an organization proposes to carry out an activity and then recruits seniors to take part in it

-How many individuals will benefit from the proposed project activities once the project is complete?
+After the project is complete, how many targeted individuals will benefit from the proposed project activities?
 (Question 37)

 Specify the number of seniors and non-seniors that will benefit from the project.
-It is expected that more seniors will benefit from the project than non-seniors.
+It is required that 50% or more of the people who benefit from the project are seniors.
+NHSP is a seniors-focused program, this ensures that seniors remain the primary client of projects.

 Provide the following information: